distrochooser/translations/README.md

 ## Weblate on translate.distrochooser.de

 In general, you can use the Weblate instance anonymously, but there are some features, such as commenting which will require an account.
-If you wish to register, you can use GitHub or Email to sign up (Please note the privacy remarks below).
+If you wish to register, you can use GitHub or Email to sign up (Please note the privacy remarks below). **You can use an alias/nickname etc. I won't require you to use a clear name.**

 You can find the current translations on https://translate.distrochooser.de/projects/distrochooser/translations/.